Why Canada’s Cannabis Act is a green-field opportunity for online engagement

 Ontario’s Cannabis Licence Act

-Just last week, Ontario’s Cannabis Licence Act released its regulations, which came into effect on November 17.
+In October 2018, Ontario’s Cannabis Licence Act released its regulations, which came into effect on November 17.
 Rules around where and how cannabis is consumed or sold differ across Canada’s provinces and territories.
 Following wide consultations with stakeholders and residents, Ontario has enacted further regulations that address retail, distribution and the protection of youth and communities.
 These laws will guide a closely controlled private retail scheme expected to roll-out in April 2019.

 But first, Ontario’s local governments are required to let the Canadian government know where they stand on cannabis retail locations within their boundaries, and, through public engagement, are seeking community input to inform their decisions.